Insurance Tips For New, Young Learner Drivers

 If insuring your prospective car is proving too expensive, consider buying a car with a smaller engine.
 Remember that buying a cheaper car will not make a huge difference to your premiums.

-Taking a higher Voluntary excess ( The amount of money you have to pay the insurance company if you have to make a claim) than the standard £100 could give you a substantial discount on their premium.
+TIP FOUR Taking a higher Voluntary excess ( The amount of money you have to pay the insurance company if you have to make a claim) than the standard £100 could give you a substantial discount on your premium.

 TIP FIVE